-As you can see above, Rally autodetects if git and a JDK are installed.
-It also searches for a JDK 10; if you don't have it, that's no problem, you are just not able to build Elasticsearch from sources.
-Let's assume you press Enter and don't specify a path for JDK 10:
+As you can see above, Rally autodetects if git, Gradle and a JDK are installed.
+If you don't have Gradle, that's no problem, you are just not able to build Elasticsearch from sources.
+Let's assume you don't have Gradle installed: